-The idea is not new and quite straightforward: the client connects to the first WireGuard Server which instead of forwarding client’s traffic directly to the Internet tunnels it to the second WireGuard Server which in its turn forwards it to the Internet.
+The idea is not new and quite straightforward: the client connects to the first WireGuard Server, which instead of forwarding the client’s traffic directly to the Internet tunnels it to the second WireGuard Server, which in its turn forwards it to the Internet.
 You can add even more VPN servers in between, but remember that it may result in a major loss of speed.

 An important note about this setup is that all WireGuard Servers in the chain have complete access to the unencrypted client’s traffic.
-To avoid this we could consider “nesting” one tunnel into another, so that only the last VPN server in the chain could completely decrypt it.
-However, it would result an increased CPU consumption on the client (double encryption) and decreased throughput due to the smaller per route MTU.
-Besides this WireGuard clients for Android and iOS don’t support more than one active tunnel, thus we are not going to consider “nested” WireGuard tunnels in this post.
+To avoid this, we could consider “nesting” one tunnel into another, so that only the last VPN server in the chain could completely decrypt it.
+However, it would result in an increased CPU consumption on the client (double encryption) and decreased throughput due to the smaller per route MTU.
+Besides this, WireGuard clients for Android and iOS don’t support more than one active tunnel, and thus we are not going to consider “nested” WireGuard tunnels in this post.

-Quick an easy process of setting up the WireGuard VPN Server on Windows is described here.
-If you chose Windows Server Core 2016/2019 for your VPS then it is just a little bit more complicated than doing the same on the Desktop.
+The quick and easy process of setting up the WireGuard VPN Server on Windows is described here.
+If you chose Windows Server Core 2016/2019 for your VPS, then it is just a little more complicated than doing the same on the Desktop.
 You only need to copy & paste five PowerShell commands before starting wg-quick-config utility.

-When started with ‘-add -start’ parameters for the first time wg-quick-config creates configuration files for the server (wiresock.conf) and client (wsclient_1.conf), next it creates and launches the WireGuard tunnel using wiresock.conf.
+wsclient_1.conf), next it creates and launches the WireGuard tunnel using wiresock.conf.
 It also displays the client configuration as a QR code that can be scanned by a smartphone.
-Additional VPN clients can be added by calling ‘wg-quick-config -add -restart’.
+Additional VPN clients can be added by calling

-In particular we need to enable split tunneling in this client config because VPN Server 1 will be running two tunnels simultaneously.
-It is very easy to do, just replace
+In particular, we need to enable split tunneling in this client config because VPN Server 1 will be running two tunnels simultaneously.
+It is straightforward to do, just replace

 AllowedIPs = 0.0.0.0/0 to